 All approved and confirmed flu clinics will be advertised on the Philadelphia Department of Public Health website.
-Each clinic will also receive advertisement flyers to promote their upcoming flu clinic in their communities.
+Each clinic will also receive advertisement flyer’s and brochures to promote their upcoming flu clinic in their communities.

 What type of sites hold a flu clinic?

 Community flu clinics include: churches, shelters, supermarkets, community centers, soup kitchens, and health clinics.

 Questions?
 Contact Sarah Bonilla, Vaccine Program Specialist, at Sarah.Bonilla@phila.gov or 215-685-6666.